 Although individual employees must cultivate a sense of accountability in themselves, this does not happen in a vacuum.
 An organization that cultivates a culture of accountability is likely to also foster accountable individuals.
 But, accountability doesn’t happen accidentally: it requires strategic steps.
 In this article, I will dive into what accountability looks like at work, why it’s essential, and how to embed it into your culture.

 Accountability in the workplace means that all employees are responsible for their actions, behaviors, performance and decisions.
-When done right, personal accountability is linked to an increase in commitment to work and employee morale, which leads to higher performance.
-It happens when employees feel like they belong to something bigger than themselves - and recognize that their role - no matter how ‘’big’’ or ‘’small’’ plays an important part in the ecosystem of the organization, which is signifiant for improving workplace culture.
+When done right, accountability is linked to an increase in commitment to work and employee morale, which leads to higher performance.
+It happens when employees feel like they belong to something bigger than themselves - and recognize that their role - no matter how ‘’big’’ or ‘’small’’ plays an important part in the ecosystem of the organization.

 Although accountability sounds wonderful in theory, it is not always so easy to implement!
 If you are frustrated by a lack of accountability in your workplace, you are not alone.
 Data shows that 82% of managers acknowledge they have “limited to no” ability to hold others accountable successfully, and 91% of employees would say that it’s one of their company’s top leadership-development needs.
 Low accountability also leads to mistrust, low morale, and a toxic office culture - a combination which is every organization’s worst nightmare.